omaha-consulting/winget.pro/README.md

 A private winget repository server written in Python.
 For an overview of the project and its features, please see https://winget.pro.

 If you are here, then you probably want to run winget.pro yourself.
-At the moment, you can do this locally, on a Linux VPS or via Docker.
-Please see the [`deploy/`](deploy) directory for further instructions.
+Please see the [`deploy/`](deploy) directory for instructions.

 Do you need help or did you encounter an issue?
 Please [file an issue](https://github.com/omaha-consulting/winget.pro/issues).
 We will